IBM-Cloud/docs/whatsnew/index.md

 ## Services
 {: #services_category}

+### New Updates to  {{site.data.keyword.mobilepush}} service on {{site.data.keyword.Bluemix_notm}}
+New as of: 24 May 2017

+The following are the new updates available for {{site.data.keyword.mobilepush}} service on {{site.data.keyword.Bluemix_notm}}

+**Lite Plan**: We are introducing a new Lite Plan in addition to the existing Basic Plan for {{site.data.keyword.mobilepush}} service.
+As per the new plan the users can send upto hundred thousand digital messages for free per month.
+With this introduction, {{site.data.keyword.mobilepush}} service is now a part of the {{site.data.keyword.Bluemix_notm}} Standard account model where users can use included services without the restriction of 30 days for trial account, but up to the monthly specified limit

+**Monitoring**: You can now get insights on notifications sent and devices registered in the {{site.data.keyword.mobilepush}} Service Console.
+You can also use REST API's for message level tracking.
+From message delivery to message dispatching to message receipt, the details can be obtained by configuring webhooks.
+See [Monitoring for {{site.data.keyword.mobilepush}}](/docs/services/mobilepush/t_push_monitoring.html#monitor-notifications).

+**Web Notifications**: You can now send notifications to Safari Web browsers.

+### Secure Gateway Updates
+New as of: 24 May 2017

+The latest Secure Gateway maintenance update includes minor bug fixes in the UI and API manager, updated documentation, and the client has been updated to version 1.7.1.
+The Secure Gateway client is now available on AIX 7.1+ and supports connecting outbound through a squid proxy.

 ### {{site.data.keyword.streaminganalyticsfull}} service updates: Develop Streams applications in your Python development environment
 New as of: 13 April 2017